 and else branches to cover alternatives.

 Each branch is tried in order, until one runs.
 The rest are skipped.
+Here is an example:

 @include std.core